Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Methodology

 After determining the $\hat{\mu}$ and $\hat{\sigma}$ value, we examine the relative L1 distance between the perturbed output and the original output.
 We examine for all timesteps and plot the results in Figure~\ref{fig:impact}(a).
 The smaller the distance, the smaller the impact of the interference on the actual results.
 This value can indicate the accuracy impact of performing a specific level cache at a specific timestep.
 From Figure~\ref{fig:impact}(a), it can be seen that the impact value of step level and cfg level remain relatively stable after the warm up phase.
 However, the block level value exhibits time-dependent characteristics, where its initial value is low, and then increases in the later diffusion stage.
 In addition, the compare across three levels reveals that, the cfg level interference exerts a substantially greater influence, with its value exceeding both step level and block level interference by an order of magnitude.
 We present the visualized results and similarity metrics in Figure~\ref{fig:impact}(b).
 It can be seen that the video quality generated using cfg level interference is poor, indicating that this interference has a significant impact on the final results, which is consistent with the conclusion in Figure~\ref{fig:impact}(a).
-Therefore, the values presented in Figure~\ref{fig:impact}(a) are employed as quantitative evaluation metrics for assessing accuracy impact, with the impact of step level and cfg level remaining constant ($I^{step}$, $I^{cfg}$), while the block level impact exhibit as a time-dependent and index-dependent function ($I^{block_i}_{t}$).
+Therefore, the values presented in Figure~\ref{fig:impact}(a) are employed as quantitative evaluation metrics for assessing accuracy impact, with the impact of step level and cfg level remaining constant ($I^{step}$, $I^{cfg}$), while the block level impact exhibit as a time-dependent and index-dependent function ($I^{block_i}_{t}$). \wyx{Thus, the offline Gaussian perturbation estimates the quantified impact value for each cache type using $\hat{\mu}$ and $\hat{\sigma}$ fit from measured cache-induced differences.}

 The similarity and accuracy impact jointly determine the final generated video quality.
 We prefer to employ the caching method with a lower similarity and a lower impact, as it indicates that such method exerts minimal influence on the generated video.
 Therefore, we utilize the product of these two values to represent the final metric, measured as $P$ value.
 After each cache enabled timestep, we calculate the similarity of the three levels and get $D^{step}_t$, $D^{cfg}_t$, $D^{block_i}_t$, and product them with the corresponding impact value.
 Based on the greedy principle, we choose the cache method with the smallest $P$ as the cache method of the next cache enabled timestep.